runicscribe/worldbuilding-docs/dae-machina/culture/organizations/religions.md

 Merfae variant of the five truths, most common among deep ocean merfae and in the Sach'ean Diarchy Only recognizes the sea-god Vache as their prime god and the shadow-god Setch, as the adversary.

+#### Trinity of the Isles

+Small offshoot of the five truths practiced by some Ael'xhal in the Shards of Xuon

+- Sea - Death, darkness, storms.
+Blend of Vushu and Sezetch
+- Sky - Weather, rain, life, light.
+- Earth - Stability, sustenance.
+Blend of Ulua and Fengrax

 ### Followers of Leviathan